trailjeep/trilium-technotes-dark-theme/README.md

 ## Instructions
 - Create a new note in Trilium notes.
 - Under the Basic Properties tab, set Note type to Code and choose the CSS option
-- Under the next tab over, called Owned attributes, paste in the following: #appTheme=VSCode-Dark
+- Under the next tab over, called Owned attributes, paste in the following: #appTheme=TechNotes-Dark
-- In the body of the notes paste the contents of vscode-dark.css
+- In the body of the notes paste the contents of technotes-dark.css
 - Click on the Trilium icon at the top left of the page and choose Options
-- Select Appearance and choose Obsidian in the drop down under Theme
+- Select Appearance and choose TechNotes-Dark in the drop down under Theme

-If you do not see VS-Code-Dark as an option, try refreshing the page in your browser.
+If you do not see TechNotes-Dark as an option, try refreshing the page in your browser.

 ## Preview
 <img src="screenshot1.png" />